South Philadelphia Shtiebel

+The South Philadelphia Shtiebel (סאוט פילאדעלפיא שטיבל) is a Jewish congregation, synagogue, and community center, located in the East Passyunk neighborhood of South Philadelphia, Pennsylvania, in the United States.
+The congregation is led by Rabbanit Hadas "Dasi" Fruchter, and offers educational, community, and religious programming.
+Its prayers follow traditional Ashkenazi Modern Orthodox traditions, but it uniquely uses a "tri-chitzah," a mechitzah (the divider between the men's and women's sections) that has a third section for those who feel more comfortable sitting outside the gender-binary-defined two-section construction.

-Congregation History
+History

 South Philadelphia's Jewish community flourished between the 1880s and World War II.
 Between Third and Eighth Streets, and from Spruce Street south to Oregon Avenue, the Jewish community numbered 150,000 at its height in the 1940s.
-South Philadelphia was home to more than 150 “rowhouse Shuls” — small synagogues located in rowhouses where often the rabbi lived upstairs, and prayer took place downstairs.
-The Shtiebel picked its organization's name in homage to this history.
+South Philadelphia was home to more than 150 "rowhouse Shuls" — small synagogues located in rowhouses where often the rabbi lived upstairs, and prayer took place downstairs.
+Rabbanit Fruchter chose to call the synagogue a "Shtiebel" in homage to this history.

 The number of South Philadelphia shuls decreased in the late 1960s and early 1970s with changes in neighborhood demography.
 In 2019 there were approximately ten active synagogues in Society Hill and South Philadelphia, with only two south of South Street.
 In recent years, South Philadelphia neighborhoods have attracted new residents including a growing number of Orthodox Jews.